petmac/terms-python-output/twitter.com tos.markdown

 You retain your rights to any Content you submit, post or display on or through the Services.
 By submitting, posting or displaying Content on or through the Services, you grant us a worldwide, non-exclusive, royalty-free license (with the right to sublicense) to use, copy, reproduce, process, adapt, modify, publish, transmit, display and distribute such Content in any and all media or distribution methods (now known or later developed).

-This license is you authorizing us to make your Tweets available to the rest of the world and to let others do the same.
+Tip This license is you authorizing us to make your Tweets available to the rest of the world and to let others do the same.
 But what’s yours is yours – you own your content.

 You agree that this license includes the right for Twitter to make such Content available to other companies, organizations or individuals who partner with Twitter for the syndication, broadcast, distribution or publication of such Content on other media and services, subject to our terms and conditions for such Content use.

-Twitter has an evolving set of [rules](/apirules) for how API developers can interact with your content.
+Tip Twitter has an evolving set of [rules](/apirules) for how API developers can interact with your content.
 These rules exist to enable an open ecosystem with your rights in mind.

 Such additional uses by Twitter, or other companies, organizations or individuals who partner with Twitter, may be made with no compensation paid to you with respect to the Content that you submit, post, transmit or otherwise make available through the Services.